nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `:undo`

-You can undo the previous command by simply keying in `:undo`.
+You can undo the previous command executing the `:undo` command.

 ### Using macro

-Sometimes we might be adding the exact same task every week, say `:a "Do CS2103 weekly quiz"`.
-Typing repeated and identical command could be time consuming and Vimification is aware of it.
+Sometimes we might have to add the exact same task every week, say `:a "Do CS2103 weekly quiz".` Typing repeated and identical commands could be time-consuming, and Vimification is aware of it.
 This is where the **macro feature** comes in.

-Macro is a customisable template-like command, to streamline the process of running repeated commands.
+A macro is a customizable template-like command that streamlines the process of running repeated commands.
 For example, you can define a macro `cs2103t` that maps to `a "Do CS2103 weekly quiz" -d Fri 14:00`.
 Afterward, whenever you type `:cs2103t`, your input will be transformed into `:a "Do CS2103 weekly quiz" -d Fri 14:00`.

 ### Defining new macro